 In the household appliances section of the market, Larry and I fall under the spell of a fast-talking salesman who is demonstrating a many-bladed vegetable device that curls cucumbers into spirals, sculpts radishes into tulips, and shreds carrots into confetti.
 We buy one and go home to try it out.
 It cuts fingers into ribbons.

 We must restrain each other from trying to acquire all of Provence.
-We take turns talking each other out of ridiculous purchases.
-While I’m stroking the patina of an eighteenth-century cobbler’s bench and asking the dealer how much it would cost to send it to the United States in a shipping container, it is Larry who knows how to deliver the coups de réalité by remind me that can’t afford it, and besides, it wouldn’t fit in our kitchen.
+We take turns talking to each other out of ridiculous purchases.
+While I’m stroking the patina of an eighteenth-century cobbler’s bench and asking the dealer how much it would cost to send it to the United States in a shipping container, it is Larry who knows how to deliver the coups de réalité by reminding me that can’t afford it, and besides, it wouldn’t fit in our kitchen.
 Similarly, Larry may not buy the clippers that can cut through bamboo.
 “We don’t have any bamboo,” I remind him.

 The market is a great place to practice our French.
 Larry is becoming a regular at the grattons stand.
-That’s where they sell his favorite food group, grease.
+That’s where they sell his favourite food group, grease.
 Since he can’t afford foie gras, he’ll settle for grattons, fried duck skin.
 He elicits a smile of recognition from the vendor, followed by what has become a ritual exchange.

 “Bonjour,” says the gratton man. “Ça va??”
 (How are you?)